-Dessert tables have come a long way from merely being a place to put the cake.
+Wedding dessert tables have come a long way from merely being a place to put the cake.
 For what used to be a lone circular table housing a giant white confection has now transformed into a decorative feast of sweets.
-Arguably a wedding staple, the dessert table is now seamless with reception décor and a way for a couple to show off their personality.
-Whether it’s a trio of mini cakes, tiers of cupcakes, or a delightful donut bar, it’s no longer confined to the traditionalism of a sole cake.
+Arguably an event staple, the wedding dessert bar is now seamless with reception décor and a way for a couple to show off their personality.
+Whether it’s a trio of mini cakes, tiers of cupcakes, a candy buffet, or a delightful donut bar, it’s no longer confined to the traditionalism of a sole cake.

 So how do you make sure your wedding dessert table lines up with your style?
 Take a cue from these ideas.